Configure forms for attribute editing

 Every form element requires a value for the Display name setting.
 The display name is the label that accompanies the element on the form.

 For fields, the default display name is the same as the field name.
-Accept the default or type a more user-friendly or descriptive display name for each field.
+Accept the default or provide a more user-friendly or descriptive display name for each field.

 Format text elements

-If a form element references a string field, follow these steps to format the element:
+If a form element references a string field, complete the following steps to format the element:

-- Click the Input type drop-down menu and select one of the options.
+2. Click the Input type drop-down menu, and select one of the following options:

-- To display text in the field that prompts the editor for the correct value, type that text in the Placeholder field.
+3. To display text in the field that prompts the editor for the correct value, provide that text in the Placeholder field.

 For example, you could type Type the applicant's first name as placeholder text for a field that stores the first name of the person applying for a loan.